NERSC/dl4sci-scaling-tutorial/README.md

 relying on the independent random shuffling of the data by each worker as well as the random data augmentation.

-4. (**optional**) To gain an appreciation for the speedup of training on multiple nodes, you can first try to train the ResNet model on a single node.
+5. To gain an appreciation for the speedup of training on multiple nodes, first train the ResNet model on a single node.
-   Adjust the configuration in [configs/cifar10_resnet.yaml](configs/cifar10_resnet.yaml) to train for just 1 epoch and then submit the job with\
+   Adjust the configuration in [configs/cifar10_resnet.yaml](configs/cifar10_resnet.yaml) to train for just 1 epoch and then submit the job to the Cori batch system with SLURM sbatch and our provided SLURM batch script:\
    `sbatch -N 1 scripts/cifar_resnet.sh`
+    * **Important:** the first time you run a CIFAR10 example, it will automatically download the dataset.
+If you have more than one job attempting this download simultaneously it will likely fail.

-5. Now we are ready to train our ResNet model on multiple nodes using Horovod and MPI!
+6. Now we are ready to train our ResNet model on multiple nodes using Horovod and MPI!
 If you changed the config to 1 epoch above, be sure to change it back to 32 epochs for this step.
 To launch the ResNet training on 8 nodes, do:\
    `sbatch -N 8 scripts/cifar_resnet.sh`

-6. As before, watch the log file (`logs/cifar-resnet-*.out`) when the job starts.
+7. Check on the status of your job by running `sqs`.
+   Once the job starts running, you should see the output start to appear in the slurm log file `logs/cifar-cnn-*.out`.
 You'll see some printouts from every worker.
 Others are only printed from rank 0.

-7. When the job is finished, look at the log and compare to the simple CNN case above.
-If you ran step 4, compare the time to train one epoch between single-node and multi-node. *Did your model manage to converge to a better validation accuracy than the simple CNN?*
+8. When the job is finished, check the log to identify how well your model learned to solve the CIFAR10 classification task.
+For every epoch you should see the loss and accuracy reported for both the training set and the validation set.
+   Take note of the best validation accuracy achieved.

 Now that you've finished the main tutorial material, try to play with the code and/or configuration to see the effect on the training results.
 You can try changing